 We publish release notes for enterprise administrators for milestone releases of the Chrome browser.
 You can also follow updates on the general Chrome releases blog: https://chromereleases.googleblog.com.

 Subscribe to the blog at https://chromereleases.googleblog.com to learn about security updates as soon as they are public.

 Policies and SettingsHow do I check which Chrome policies are in use?

 Enter chrome://policy in your Chrome address bar, and you will see all of the policies currently in effect on that browser or Chrome device.

 See also View a device's current Chrome policies.

 You can enforce Chrome policies on corporate Windows computers using Windows Group Policy, Windows Registry settings, and master_preferences.

 For details, see Chrome browser on Windows (managed on premise).

 SupportHow many versions back of the Chrome browser and Chrome OS do you support?

-Yes, if you have a G Suite or G Suite for Education account, or if your company purchased Chrome Enterprise Support.
+Yes, if you have a Google Workspace or an Education edition account, or if your company purchased Chrome Enterprise Support.